Bedroom and Body Temps: What’s the Ideal Temperature for Baby?

 As parents, we work hard to ensure our baby’s ultimate comfort.
-We buy a plush swing with all the bells and whistles, research the best crib mattresses and the add the softest swaddles we can find to the registry.
+We buy a swing with all the bells and whistles, research the best crib mattresses and the add the softest swaddles we can find to the registry.
 But one thing that’s easy to overlook is baby’s temperature.
 No, not just a fever (though that’s certainly important too!) but whether baby is too warm or too cold in any given situation.

 Wondering what’s the ideal temperature for baby?
 We’ve rounded up our best tips from dressing baby to ideal room temperature.
-Plus, learn what to do if baby does spike a fever, despite your best efforts to keep her healthy.
+Plus, learn what to do if baby does spike a fever, despite your best efforts to keep them healthy.

 Fevers are fairly common in young children, and can occur for a variety of reasons, including illness, teething and vaccinations.
 The temperature that’s considered feverish for baby varies by age.
 According to the AAP, a normal baby temperature is typically between 97 and 100 degrees Fahrenheit.
 In a baby less than 3 months old, a fever higher than 100.4 degrees constitutes a possible medical emergency and must be seen by a doctor.
 Why?
 Babies this young still have weak immune systems and can quickly become extremely ill.
-Your pediatrician will likely ask you to take baby’s temperature rectally for the most accurate reading if she’s running a fever this high.
+Your pediatrician will likely ask you to take baby’s temperature rectally for the most accurate reading if they’re running a fever this high.

 If baby is waking at night drenched in sweat or feels cold to the touch, and you’ve determined that fever isn’t the culprit, it may be time to adjust the temperature in baby’s room.
 Trust us, we know you’re trying to reduce those night wakings!
-But if baby’s too hot or too cold, she’s much more likely to wake at night.
+But if baby’s too hot or too cold, they’re much more likely to wake at night.

 In general, the best baby room temperature isn’t too hot or too cold.
 Scott says a normal room temperature between 68 and 72 degrees Fahrenheit is a safe range for baby.
 There’s no need to kick up the thermostat just because there’s a baby in the house, and lots of blankets aren’t necessary either.
-In face, the American Academy of Pediatrics says soft bedding—from blankets to stuffed animals—should be kept out of baby’s crib altogether to protect against SIDS.
+In fact, the American Academy of Pediatrics says soft bedding—from blankets to stuffed animals—should be kept out of baby’s crib altogether to protect against SIDS.

 What about using a fan in baby’s room?
 Doctors used to think that using a fan in baby’s room would decrease the risk of SIDS, but there is no evidence to show that is true.
 It isn’t harmful to use a fan in your baby’s room, but it isn’t necessary either, Scott says.
 Just be sure to keep baby away from drafts and direct air flow, since most babies are easily disturbed by this.